Paul L. Maier: Career

-He travels and lectures frequently.
+He traveled and lectured frequently.
 In 2004, he was featured on the Christian daily talk show 100 Huntley Street in Canada for the entire year.
-He is a frequent guest on the show.
+He was a frequent guest on the show.

+Personal life and death

+Maier was married to Joan and had four daughters.
+He was a member of the Lutheran Church-Missouri Synod.
+Maier died in Kalamazoo, Michigan, on February 27, 2025, at the age of 94.

 Appearances

 Maier appeared in the documentary film "Who Is This Jesus" produced by D. James Kennedy's Coral Ridge Ministries in 2000, largely in response to an ABC News documentary "The Search for Jesus", which featured a number of skeptical scholars, including members of the Jesus Seminar.

 Maier appeared in a 2004 episode of the Showtime TV show, Bullshit!, entitled The Bible: Fact or Fiction?.
 The show's hosts argued against a literal interpretation of the Bible.
 Maier was invited to provide both a counterargument and relevant background information regarding the text.
 He was opposed by Skeptics Society founder Michael Shermer.
 Maier also appeared on the TV series Mysteries of the Bible, in the episode titled "Paul The Apostle."